Al Gore Warns That Trump Is A 'Distraction' From The Issue Of Climate Change

 On the "distracting quality" of the Trump presidency

 One of the many problems he's posing for our country is the endless series of distractions — the new round of tweets, the new absurdities every day.
-When there's a new outrage I feel as if I have to download some existing outrage onto a hard drive so I can make room for the new outrage.
+When there's a new outrage, I feel as if I have to download some existing outrage onto a hard drive so I can make room for the new outrage.
 The distracting quality of what he says and does is very harmful to our country's ability to sustain our focus on the most important challenges we have. ...

 I have no interest in access to the Trump White House.
 I have no interest in any further dialogue with him.
 I wouldn't rule it out, because who knows what circumstances could develop, but I have no reservation about withholding criticism of him on those grounds.
 I just don't want to contribute to the constant distraction that takes us away from what we ought to be focused on.